Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers (Started in Fall 2020)1

 The CDFPT receives the candidate’s dossier for evaluation.
 This dossier contains several items.
 The list of items in the candidate’s tenure and/or promotion dossier are:

 - Faculty Dossier Packet: All materials included in this packet are considered public information and are not confidential.
 This packet is prepared by the candidate.
-It includes a curriculum vitae; executive summary; teaching statement; scholarship statement; service statement; professional/practicum statement (optional); and supporting documents that serve as evidence.
+It includes a curriculum vitae; executive summary; teaching statement; research/creative works statement; service statement; professional/practicum statement (optional); and supporting documents that serve as evidence.
 Should new material relevant to tenure and/or promotion become available, the candidate may choose to add it as an addendum at a specified time.

 - Fact Sheet: This form, completed by the candidate and verified and signed by the Dean’s office, summarizes the candidate’s educational background, teaching experience and relevant professional activities.